fastlane/fastlane/README.md

 - Keep your screenshots perfectly up-to-date with every app update.
 Your customers deserve it!
 - Fully integrates with [`fastlane`](https://fastlane.tools) and [`supply`](https://github.com/fastlane/supply)

-# [ALPHA] Installation
+# Installation

-Once this tool is officially released, the installation will be as simple as running `gem install screengrab`, and referencing a published Android AAR.
-For the private alpha, please follow these testing instructions:
+Once this tool is officially released, the installation will be as simple as running `gem install screengrab` For the private alpha, please follow these testing instructions:

 ##### Command line tool installation
 1. Clone the repo with `git clone git@github.com:fastlane/screengrab.git`